Frequently Asked Questions (FAQ)

-A: Yes, you may submit as many applications as you like, however no lead applicant organization will be awarded more than $125,000 per funding cycle.
-Organization are not restricted from partnering multiple times in the same funding cycle as their own application.
+A: Yes, you may submit as many applications as you like, however no lead applicant organization, applying for Conservation Trust funding, will be awarded more than $500,000 per funding cycle.
+Organizations are not restricted from partnering multiple times in the same funding cycle as their own application.

 Q: Is my organization eligible to apply for a grant?

-A: Begin by reading the Conservation Trust Guidelines(Fr) .
-In addition, have a look at the Criteria At A Glance Document(Fr).
-Once you have read these the Eligibility Quiz may assist you in determining your eligibility.
+A: Begin by reading The Conservation Trust Guidelines.
+In addition, have a look at the Criteria At A Glance Document.
+Once you have read these, the Eligibility Quiz may assist you in determining your eligibility.

-Q: I just heard about the Conservation Trust recently and missed the deadline.
-Does CT accept late applications?
+Q: I just heard about the Trust recently and missed the deadline.
+Does the Trust accept late applications?

 Q: Why do you encourage partnerships?
 What are "active effective partnerships"?

 A: Active effective partnerships are where two or more organizations submit an application to achieve a common goal where there is mutual benefit, shared decision-making and accountability to each partner.
-Ideally all partners are involved in both the planning and implementation of the project.
+Ideally, all partners are involved in both the planning and establishment of the project.

-Q: Why does the CT fund projects only in Working Landscapes and Municipal Manitoba?
+Q: Why does the Trust fund projects only in Working Landscapes and Municipal Manitoba?